afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 ## get_profile_content_info

-> crate::models::ProfileContent get_profile_content_info(account_id, is_match)
+> crate::models::GetProfileContentResult get_profile_content_info(account_id, version, is_match)
-Get current profile content for selected profile
+Get current profile content for selected profile.

-Get current profile content for selected profile
+Get current profile content for selected profile.  # Access  ## Own profile Unrestricted access.  ## Other profiles Normal account state required.  ## Private other profiles If the profile is a match, then the profile can be accessed if query parameter `is_match` is set to `true`.
+If the profile is not a match, then capability `admin_view_all_profiles` is required.

 ### Parameters